equitrekking travel

 Botswana Limpopo Valley Horse Safari in the Tuli Block, an area of great diversity, magnificent vistas, ancient civilizations and dramatic rock formations bordered by the great Limpopo River in the south.

-These Botswana African horse safaris are professionally managed and guided by owners Cor and Louise Carelsen who share a wealth of specialist knowledge on the African bush, horses, and classical horsemanship with their guests.
-They are assisted by Motswanan guides.
 Enjoy quality horses that have been schooled to a high standard and are well cared for, as well as guides who pay attention to not only the large mammals, but to the ecology and history of the area.

 Packing